cefect/FloodDownscaler2/README.md

 ### PYTHONPATH
+The project requires the PYTHONPATH to include the source directory, and two whitebox-tools directories.

-replace PROJECT_DIR_NAME with the path to your repo.
+Below is an example for a project that builds whitebox-tools from scratch.
+Replace PROJECT_DIR_NAME with the path to your repo.
 The last directory is created by building whitebox-tools.
 ```
 PROJECT_DIR_NAME
 PROJECT_DIR_NAME\whitebox-tools